-When the kids are home from school over the summer, parents find themselves thinking more than ever about how to keep them safe online.
+These days, parents must think about how to keep their children safe online.
 So we’ve put together a few tips for talking to your kids, and protecting them as they’re surfing the web:

 1) Set some limits — and join in